ixartz/Next-JS-Landing-Page-Starter-Template/README.md

 npm install
 ```

-Then, you can run locally in development mode with live reload:
+Then, you can run locally in development mode with live reload (for example, in [Warp](https://go.warp.dev/nextjs-bp)):

 ```
 npm run dev